 It’s always comforting to get out of the cold and step into a living room with a warm fireplace waiting for you.
 The cozy ambiance that the glow of a fireplace provides is unrivaled.
 However, these days, traditional fireplaces are becoming increasingly less common.
-Potential homeowners are finding it difficult to find a newer home with a fireplace due to increased regulation in many areas.
+Potential homeowners are finding it difficult to find a newer home with a fireplace due to increased regulations in many areas.
 Additionally, some people live in apartments or condos where having or building a new fireplace isn’t really feasible.

 Of course, there are alternatives to having a wood fireplace.
 Some people choose to get one of the different types of gas fireplaces.
-While a gas fireplace can be a decent real fire alternative to wood-burning, they tend to have strange colored flames that make them not quite look like the real thing.
+While a gas fireplace can be a decent real fire alternative to wood-burning, they tend to have strangely colored flames that make them not quite look like the real thing.
 On top of that, it requires the costly hassle of getting gas lines installed in the location of the fireplace.

 Luckily, there is another great alternative to wood-burning fireplaces: an electric fireplace.
 Modern electric fireplaces have come a long way over the years.
 They have a variety of methods that they use to simulate real flames.
-Some also produce crackling log sounds so that it is difficult to distinguish an electric fireplace from a traditional wood-burning one.
+Some also produce crackling log sounds so it is difficult to distinguish an electric fireplace from a traditional wood-burning one.